letolabs/the-little-cloud-foundry-book/README.md

 # Translations

-Would you like to translate this book into your mother tongue?
-Please contact duke@leto.net !
+Would you like to translate this book into your native language?
+Please email duke@leto.net.

 # Building

 You want to build the PDF from scratch?
-You will need a recent pandoc (1.9) and a few deps.
+You will need a recent [http://hackage.haskell.org/package/pandoc](pandoc (1.9+)) and a few dependencies.

 On Debian-ish systems